 The other part of it is that most organizations can't afford to just perfect services and expect to be able to stay competitive in the digitally driven world that we live in.
 There's far more change and competition.
 It's more about orientating ourselves to be able to respond to change, and to prioritize and automate things that are repetitive, rather than thinking through what is the right way to capture services and operationalize things.
 Those are the two reasons are why we're seeing IT move away from services models.

-Read more about ITSM frameworks here.
+Read more about the ITSM vs. DevOps discussion.

 Dig Deeper on Enterprise ITIL and ITSM